Walk-In Lab logo

 Reticulocyte Count Blood Test

-A Reticulocyte Count Blood Test is used to evaluate erythropoietic activity which is increased in acute and chronic hemorrhage, and hemolytic anemias; evaluate erythropoietic response to antianemic therapy.
+A Reticulocyte Count Blood Test is used to evaluate erythropoietic activity which is increased in acute and chronic hemorrhage and hemolytic anemias, and evaluate erythropoietic response to antianemic therapy.
+This test is an indicator that additional testing is necessary to monitor the return of normal bone marrow.

 Preparation: